SAVE – Improving the water quality of the Archipelago Sea by applying gypsum to fields

 Gypsum supports the circular economy

-The gypsum used in project SAVE is pure gypsum from YARA’s factory in Siilinjärvi.
+The gypsum spread on the fields in project SAVE is pure gypsum that comes from YARA’s Siilinjärvi plant.
 This gypsum is a by-product of the fertiliser industry and can be used for soil amendment.
 The gypsum in question does not contain heavy metals or uranium, which makes it safe to use on fields.
 Read more about the origin of gypsum.

 Background material for this project can be found here.